Edit on GitHub

 2. Adjust parameters in /camera/image_projection and /camera/image_compensation_projection.

-• Change /camera/image_projection parameter value.
-It affects /camera/image_extrinsic_calib/compressed topic.
+• Changing the /camera/image_projection parameter will alter the /camera/image_extrinsic_calib/compressed topic.

 • Intrinsic camera calibration will transform the image surrounded by the red rectangle, and will show the image that looks from over the lane.